What Hamilton Can Teach You About Change Leadership

 How to Talk Less and Smile More

 There are two basic types of questions to influence positive change.
-There are solutions-focused and problems-focused questions.
+There are solutions-focused and problem-focused questions.
 Both types of questions are useful, although solutions-focused questions are more effective at increasing understanding and eliciting a positive response.
-Solutions focused questions are "how-to" questions rather than questions that explore the causality or "why" types of questions.
+Solutions-focused questions are "how-to" questions rather than questions that explore the causality or "why" types of questions.
 The reality is that no conversation is ultimately solutions or problem-focused, and coaches need to move between the two approaches to meet the leader's needs.
 The basic theory behind the finding is that focus on solutions to work toward change is more positive and energizing for those engaged in the conversation than focusing only on the problem.

 Grant, A. M., & O'Connor, S. A. (2010).
 The differential effects of solution‐focused and problem‐focused coaching questions: A pilot study with implications for practice.
 Industrial and Commercial Training, 42(2), 102-111. doi:10.1108/00197851011026090